OWASP/phpsec/README.md

-# OWASP PHP Security Project
+# ABANDONED: OWASP PHP Security Project

 The OWASP PHP Security Project was an effort by a group of PHP developers to securing PHP web applications, using a collection of decoupled flexible secure PHP libraries, as well as a collection of PHP tools.